3-Hexanone

 3-Hexanone (ethyl propyl ketone) is an organic compound with the formula C_{6}H_{12}O. It is a ketone used as a solvent and as a chemical intermediate.
+It is highly flammable.
+It has roles as a human urinary metabolite, a human xenobiotic metabolite, an insect trap, a plant metabolite and a bacterial xenobiotic metabolite.
+It derives from a hydride of hexane.

-According to IFF, it was described as having Sweet, Fruity, Waxy, Grape organoleptic properties.
+According to IFF, it was described as having sweet, fruity, waxy, grape organoleptic properties.

 Preparation

 3-Hexanone can be obtained by oxidation of 3-hexanol:

 It is also the product of the Grignard reaction of propylmagnesium bromide with propionitrile:

+Health effects

+3-Hexanone can also act as a neurotoxin, causing chronic solvent-induced encephalopathy.
+Patients with this disease can experience difficulty sleeping, a decrease in intellectual capacity, dizziness, altered visual perception, impaired psychomotor skills, forgetfulness, and disorientation.
+Neurological signs include impaired vibratory sensation at extremities and an inability to maintain steady motion.